 Those shrimps are not big enough!
 But could I choose several layers (line art layer + colour layers) at once and enlarge them together?
 Noooo!

-And enlarging the layers one at a time is not going to work when you cannot set a fixed percentage you want them all to be enlarged… It would take a stiff hour to make them all fit together again…
+And enlarging the layers one at a time is not going to work when you cannot set a fixed percentage to enlarge by… It would take a stiff hour to make them all fit together again…

-But look how creepy my shrimps are!
+But look how creepy my shrimps are without the lineart!
 Ha ha!

 And, well… I’m still having fun and want to train drawing other stuff I never or rarely draw.

 So here's to not just drawing generic trees anymore: